jimmale/jamdupes/README.md

-# pyfdupes
+# jamdupes

 ###Introduction
-pyfdupes is a tool for finding duplicate files, inspired by [fdupes](https://github.com/adrianlopezroche/fdupes), with added features and speed improvements.
+jamdupes is a tool for finding duplicate files, inspired by [fdupes](https://github.com/adrianlopezroche/fdupes), with added features and speed improvements.

 ###Speed improvements?